This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

 First, a file system driver (for example ntfs.sys) receives the read file request.
 The scheme below illustrates this process:

 File system driver defines the exact location of the requested file (the offset) and creates the read disk request.
 The file can be divided into several parts, located at different places on the disk.
 Thus, a few requests will be created.
 Our virtual disk driver will receive requests like that from the file system driver.
 Virtual disk can also be implemented at the file system level.
-You can learn more about this process from this article.
+You can learn more about this process from windows file system driver tutorial.

 Let’s consider the technical terms we use: